Cambridge Latin Course

 The Cambridge Latin Course (CLC) is a series of textbooks published by Cambridge University Press, used to teach Latin to secondary school pupils.
 It provides a grounding in vocabulary, grammar and sense which allows progression through Common Entrance exams into a Secondary, or, Public School.
-First published in 1970, the series is in its fifth edition as of April 2019.
+First published in 1970, as of 2026 the series is in its fifth edition in the UK and sixth in North America.
 It has reached high status in the United Kingdom, being the most-used Latin course in the country for secondary school pupils, and being used by 85% of Latin-teaching schools.

 Format

 The course consists of a series of chapters, each of which includes stories and dialogues in Latin as well as vocabulary and grammar explained in English.
 There is a short history section at the end of each chapter to provide context on Ancient Rome.